 - Manage own academic research and administrative activities.
-This involves smallscale project management in order to co-ordinate multiple aspects of work to meet deadlines. - Perform research independently and in collaboration with the other researchers in FADAMS. - Design solutions to problems in the considered areas.
-Such solutions may include: proofs of formal statements, design and implementation, testing, and benchmarking.
-This may require to contribute ideas for new research projects within the scope of FADAMS and adapt existing or develop new scientific techniques. - Develop ideas for generating research income, presenting detailed research proposals to senior researchers. - Act as a source of information and advice to other members of the group on scientific procedures and experimental techniques. - Disseminate research results through publication in peer-reviewed journals, conferences, workshops, through invited seminars and tutorials and through software demonstrations and posters at such conferences and public meetings. - Assistance in the supervision of post-graduate students working on related projects. - Participate in regular meetings with colleagues and industrial partners in Oxford and elsewhere. - The postholder will have the opportunity to teach.
-This may include lecturing, smallgroup teaching, and tutoring of undergraduates and graduate students. - The postholder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by Principal Investigator.
+This involves small-scale project management in order to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new scientific techniques. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Contribute ideas for new research projects - Develop ideas for generating research income, presenting detailed research proposals to senior researchers. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - To represent the research and present papers at workshops, conferences or public meetings. - Act as a source of information and advice to other members of the group on scientific procedures and experimental techniques. - Participation in regular meetings with colleagues and industrial partners in Oxford and elsewhere - Assistance in the supervision of post-graduate students working on related projects. - The post holder will have the opportunity to teach.
+This may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students. - The post holder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators. - Help with the organisation of seminars and workshops.